slevithan/regex-colorizer/README.md

 // Highlight all elements with class 'regex' RegexColorizer.colorizeAll();

-// Alternatively, provide a querySelectorAll value for elements to highlight RegexColorizer.colorizeAll({
+// Or provide a querySelectorAll value for elements to highlight RegexColorizer.colorizeAll({
   selector: '.regex',
 });

-// Optionally provide flags (throws for duplicate, unknown, or unsupported flags) RegexColorizer.colorizeAll({
+// Optionally provide flags RegexColorizer.colorizeAll({
-  flags: 'gimsyd',
+  flags: 'u',
 });

-// Or just get highlighting HTML for a specific pattern (can provide an options object with flags) const pattern = '(?<=\\d).';
+// You can also just get highlighting HTML for a specific pattern const pattern = '(?<=\\d).';
-const html = RegexColorizer.colorizePattern(pattern);
+const html = RegexColorizer.colorizePattern(pattern, {
+  flags: 'u',
+});
 ```

 ## Demo